FernandezEnrique/Exercises-Python/README.md

         5 3 1
         7 5 3 1
         9 7 5 3 1
+- 07 -> Set a password variable and make a loop to solve it.
 # 06 - Functions

 - 01 -> Define a function max() that takes 2 numbers and returns max.